LouBidz/Business-intelligence-Power-Bi-Report/Aicore/Power_bi_Project/README.md

 - Insert new visual in the ribbon, find the line chart  and add Unique customers in the Y axis and Date hierarchy in the x axis, take out date, start of the week leave start of quarter,start of month and start of year.
 In this line chart, as you set up the line chart, go straight to visual and go to forecast, switch it on, forecast 10 with 95% interval.

-- Insert new visual, create a table for the using the measure Top Customers and rename it Top 20 customers, filter by revenue per customer, descending.
+- Insert new visual, create a table for the top 20 customers by revenue.
+In the column section, add Full name,Revenue per customer,Total Orders.

-- Insert new visual, create 3 cards, one that contains the top customer, no of orders per customer, total reveu generated per top customer.
+- Insert new visual, create 3 cards, one that contains the top customer, no of orders per customer, total revenue generated per top customer.

--  Finally, add a date slicer, go to slicer settings in  the visual pane and choose in between.
+-  Finally, add a date slicer, go to slicer settings in  the format visual pane and choose in between.

+You can now edit interactions so that the visuals will work together, by double clicking a visual on the page and choosing the graph symbol above the visual, click on them all for now.
+This is a good time to set your colour theme for the project.

 6. Executive summary

+Executive summary (PowerbiProject5)

 To save time, when you have already created a report, you can, right click and copy from the visuals from the previously created customer detail.
 This will copy the colours and format for you and save time, it also gives your reports consistency.
 This can be done throughout this summary so if any need to be created, copy from the customer detail and change the values.